lllnnll/xtrem-craft-workshop/docs/solution/11-example-mapping.md

 Then I get 0,01
 ```

-### Bank can convert the exchange rate to his pivot currency and round the result to the inferior number
+### Bank converts the exchange rate to his pivot currency and round the result to the inferior number

 ```gherkin
 Given a bank with pivot currency KRW
     And exhange rate to EUR equals to 0.00073